uoguelph-mlrg/taxonomic-rag-system/docs/user_guide.md

 python src/taxonomic_rag_system/preprocess/chunk_vectorize.py --source <source_directory> --pers_dir <persistence_directory> --contextualize --write
 ```
 - `--source`: Path to the directory containing document sources.
-- `--pers_dir`: Path to the persistant directory for the vector store.
+- `--pers_dir`: Path to the persistent directory for the vector store.
 - `--contextualize`: Flag to enable contextualization of documents (using OpenAI's gpt-4o-mini).
 - `--write`: Flag to save the processed data.